marcellogalhardo/marcellogalhardo.dev/content/posts/no-mocks-allowed.md

 To address this issue, we need to focus on making our System Under Test (SUT) genuinely testable.
 The key is to minimize dependencies, ideally reducing them to zero[^3].
 We should aim to eliminate dependencies on components like a class that is used throughout the application, or a data model that the SUT doesn't own.

-Now, let's explore a practical example to illustrate these concepts.
+Now, let's explore a practical example to illustrate these concepts[^4].

 ### The Birthday Feature